Skip to main content

 Calculate Your Own Mixed-Fleet Exposure

 Enter your monthly container volumes and known average repair charges.
-The calculator models your annual deposit exposure, the recoverable range with structured pickup and return evidence, and the payback against ConPDS pricing — all computed in your browser.
+The calculator models your annual deposit exposure and an illustrative recoverable range once handover and return condition evidence is in place — all computed in your browser.
+Compare that range to your quoted ConPDS platform cost (pricing is scoped per deployment).
 Your typed values are not transmitted; if you accept analytics cookies, ConPDS receives only anonymous usage buckets such as scenario, volume range, and exposure range.

 Deposit scenario: